faceyspacey/rudy/docs/respond-modules.md

 <Route path='/' component='CHECKOUT.ShoppingCart' />
 ```

-The main thing to notice is that component's are passed as a string--this is because they don't exist yet, and because they will becoming from state using these keys.
+The main thing to notice is that component's are passed as a string--this is because they don't exist yet, and because they will be coming from state using these keys.
 State will have this:

 ```js
 state.location.components = {